 Simari® Unisex Winter Gloves for Raynaud’s Syndrome

-• They are an anti-slip design, and touchscreen compatible.
+- They have an anti-slip design and are touchscreen compatible.

-• The gloves are warm polyester and spandex glove that is flexible and dexterous.
+- The gloves are warm polyester and spandex gloves that are flexible and agile.

-• There are also more colors available for your perusal.
+- There are also more colors available for you to look over.

 6